 City Council — June 2, 2026

-The meeting was marked by high community engagement and strong emotional testimony regarding the potential loss of essential language services and the impact of budget cuts.
+The meeting featured spirited and lengthy public testimony, particularly regarding the potential loss of vital language services and budget-related staffing cuts.

 Public impact